 Global Bird Count in February

-Snow Goose by Hank Davis / Macaulay Library.
+Yellow-eyed Babbler by Saurabh Kali / Macaulay Library.

 Spend time in your favorite places watching birds—then tell us about them!
 In as little as 15 minutes notice the birds around you.
 Identify them, count them, and submit your counts to help scientists better understand and protect birds around the world.
 If you already use eBird or Merlin, your submissions over the 4 days count toward GBBC.